Jack Michaels: Career

 After graduating from college in 1995, rejection from major sports networks led Michaels back to Meadville, where he became a morning news reporter and sports announcer for WMGW-AM.
 One of his first assignments at the station was to call an ostrich race at the Crawford County Fair; the race involved his colleague who was strapped to an ostrich, causing it to fall over as the race began.
-According to Michaels, he was then paid 75 dollars a game to do play-by-play commentary for the high school Meadville Bulldogs ice hockey team, and the college football, basketball, and baseball teams at Allegheny College.
+According to Michaels, he was then paid 75 dollars a game to do play-by-play commentary for the high school Meadville Bulldogs ice hockey team, along with the college football, basketball, and baseball teams at Allegheny College.

 In the spring of 1999, Michaels announced the Penguins Cup final between the Meadville Bulldogs and the Central Catholic Vikings, which he has described as a turning point in his career.
 The afternoon game took place in the Civic Arena, which was to host the Pittsburgh Penguins in the evening.
-Penguins commentators Mike Lange and Matt McConnell were in the building and heard Michaels' calling the game.
-They approached him after the game ended in double-overtime, and encouraged him to focus on announcing hockey games full-time.
-Michaels subsequently sent out recordings of his hockey broadcasts to pro teams across the country, and was hired by the Colorado Gold Kings of the West Coast Hockey League (WCHL) in Colorado Springs, Colorado later that year.
+Penguins commentators Mike Lange and Matt McConnell were in the building and heard Michaels' calling the game; after the game ended in double-overtime, they approached him and encouraged him to focus on announcing hockey games full-time.
+Michaels subsequently sent out recordings of his hockey broadcasts to pro teams across the country, and was hired by the Colorado Gold Kings of the West Coast Hockey League (WCHL) in Colorado Springs later that year.